 Bipolar disorder is often induced by stress, drug or alcohol abuse, and genetics.
 These changes can include unusual energy, activity, or sleep patterns.
 Diagnosis for bipolar disorder usually occurs after charting the patient’s mood over time.
 To effectively treat bipolar disorders, we offer medication therapy and Cognitive behavioral therapy for both children and adults.

-If you or a loved one is experiencing any form of mental illness, we encourage you to seek medical attention immediately; after all, early detection, diagnosis, and treatment is the ideal management scheme.
+So, if you or a loved one is experiencing any form of mental illness, we encourage you to seek medical attention immediately.
+After all, early detection, diagnosis, and treatment is the ideal management scheme.
 Parents, encourage your children to speak about their feelings and listen to them.
 Remember that your mental health is just as important as your physical health.
 Support your family members and friends; it makes a world of difference and if you have questions, feel free to reach out to us.
 Our qualified staff is more than happy to assist.